 What Is The Effect Of Alcohol On Visual Perception?

 A few drinks of alcohol can cause your concentration to start failing.
-Your eyes will mostly stare straight ahead, with the central vision stuck squarely on the surface of the road so that you notice nothing on either side of the lane.
+Your eyes will mostly stare straight ahead, with the central vision stuck squarely on the road’s surface so that you notice nothing on either side of the lane.
 This is a perilous situation for you and other road users.

 New drivers should take the time to train themselves to have good eye habits to effectively search the driving scene for information that will allow them to drive more safely.